tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

 Snaggle tooth

 How do they refer to humans: those tall fucks
 Bird beak
 Feather fuck
 ass brgade is at again, said they arent workin till they get

 this mold just to spend double the time to break it down and do it this way anyway" "Now ususally id be on oboards "

+Threaten violence,
+Distract from the point at hand
+Say something witty

+Well in that case we rip them to shreds,